vankessel/vankessel.github.io/_drafts/intro-to-neural-networks.md

 {% endcomment %}

 ### What is a Neural Network?
-A neural network is a black-box statistical model inspired by the connections found in the human brain.
-A black-box is a function that transforms input into an output, but exactly how it is done is unknown or at least very difficult to determine.
+A neural network is a black box model inspired by the connections found in the human brain.
+A black box is a function that transforms input into an output, but the exact process behind the function is unknown.
+Neural networks are effectively black boxes as their internal process once fully trained is hard to reverse engineer.
 This may not be the case in the future as [work is being done](https://youtu.be/zjaz2mC1KhM) to glean insight into these mysterious and powerful models.

 {% include image.html url="/assets/images/nn_layers.png" desc="The basic structure of a neural network." %}